-The 2022 Cost of a Data Breach Report from IBM illustrates what is at stake when it comes to data breaches with these three statistics:
+The 2022 Cost of a Data Breach Report from IBM illustrates the stakes of a data breach in three revealing statistics:

-In short, data breaches are common, costly, and complicated.
-The ability to respond quickly could save millions of dollars.
+Because data breaches are increasingly common, costly, and complex, the ability to respond quickly could help your organization minimize reputational damage and save millions of dollars.

 How to Respond to a Cybersecurity Incident

-Quickly identifying PII/PHI accessed in a breach is not only important to notify the impacted entities, it is also required by data privacy and protection regimes, including GDPR, CCPA, and BIPA.
-For example, EU data protection regulation under GDPR requires the responsible entity to report any breach involving PII/PHI within 72 hours of detection.
+Quickly identifying PII/PHI impacted during an attack is important to notify impacted entities, which is required by data privacy and protection regimes, including GDPR, CCPA, and BIPA.
+For example, EU data protection regulation under GDPR requires the responsible entity to report any incident involving PII/PHI within 72 hours of detection.
 Many of these regulations also require organizations to provide a detailed description of the PII/PHI impacted, outlining the approximate number of data subjects, categories concerned, and affected records.

 Key Considerations in Selecting a Cyber Incident Response Partner